Soft chocolate cookies filled with chocolate chips in every bite. These Double Chocolate Chip Cookies are the perfect dessert for chocolate lovers!

-Not only are these cookies extra chocolatey, but they’re also soft on the inside and filled with melty chocolate chips in every single bite.
+Not only are these double chocolate cookies extra chocolatey, but they’re also soft on the inside and filled with melty chocolate chips in every single bite.
 You can even swap out the chocolate chips for peanut butter chips, chopped walnuts, or your favorite mix-in.

-For the wet ingredients, you’ll cream together some unsalted butter, brown sugar (for flavor and moisture), and granulated sugar.
+For the wet ingredients, you’ll cream together the unsalted butter, brown sugar (for flavor and moisture), and granulated sugar.
 Then, mix in an egg and vanilla extract.
 Once the wet ingredients are well combined, you’ll slowly mix in the dry ingredients and then your favorite mix-ins.

 Once you’ve made the cookie dough, you will need to let it chill.
 Chocolate cookie dough can be pretty sticky so chilling the dough will help make it easier to work with and it will create a thicker cookie too.